 - Duties: Supervising polling place operations, picking up supplies and ensuring the appropriate items are delivered to the Return Center.

-- Pay: Total fo $85 for training and Election Day.
+- Pay: Total of $85 for training and Election Day.

 - Duties: Performing duties as assigned by the Inspector.